-On 8 November, the US will decide who they want to be their next president.
+On 3 November 2020, millions of Americans voted for who they want to be their next president.

-Stories about the US election are all over the news, as Donald Trump and Hillary Clinton battle to become the country's next leader.
+Stories about the US election are all over the news, as Donald Trump and Joe Biden have campaigned to win over the US public.

 But there are a lot of complicated words and names being used.